RDA Darling Downs and South West Region

 The Maranoa Regional Council area is served by the Carnarvon Highway, the Warrego Highway, the Westlander train and Roma Airport.

 European settlement dates from the late 1840s, with land used mainly for grazing.
 Growth took place during the late 1800s and early 1900s as small townships were established, aided by the opening of the western railway line in the 1880s and the establishment of gas mining.
 The population increased in the post-war years, and then declined slightly during the 1960s and 1970s.
 The population was relatively stable during the 1980s at about 13,000 people, falling marginally to about 12,600 in 1991, and then to 12,200 in 1996.
 The population was relatively stable between 1996 and 2001.
-Gradual growth took place from 2001, with the population increasing to about 14,000 in 2011.
-Recent growth is largely due to expansion in coal seam gas exploration and mining.
+Gradual growth took place during the early 2000s, with the population increasing to about 14,000 in 2011, largely due to expansion in coal seam gas exploration and mining.
+The population was relatively stable from 2011.

-The original inhabitants of the Maranoa area were the Mandandanji and Gunggari Aboriginal people.
+The original inhabitants of the Maranoa Regional Council area were the Mandandanji and Gunggari Aboriginal people.